magiccyril/Tempo-Front/README.md

-# Foundation libsass template
+# Tempo Front

-This is a template to start your own project that uses Grunt and libsass!
+This is a the frontend of tempo.18ruedivona.eu

 ## Requirements